 Hertsmere's parks are among the best in the UK - and that's official!

-We've held on to all six of our Green Flag Awards this year meaning Hertsmere still has the highest number of Green Flag Awards in Hertfordshire.
+We've held on to all seven of our Green Flag Awards this year.

 Green Flags are a national standard which highlight quality green spaces which are well managed.
 A Green Flag flying overhead is a sign to visitors that a park or green space has the highest possible standards, is beautifully maintained and has excellent facilities.